rnshalinda/Thogakade-cims-layered-architecture-javafx-mysql/README.md

 ---

 ## ⚙️ Database Config
-Project includes an *interactive DB configurator* and *DB creation/seed* feature so end users can configure the database connection in the app without editing code.
+Project includes an *interactive DB configurator* and *DB creation/seed* feature so end users can configure the database connection or create new database in the app without editing code.

 ### `db-config.yml`
 Externalizes DB settings so no hard-coded values: